smilers/windows-itpro-docs/windows/configuration/shell-launcher/index.md

 - You can use a custom Windows desktop application that can then launch UWP apps, such as Settings and Touch Keyboard.
 - From a custom UWP shell, you can launch secondary views and run on multiple monitors.
-- The custom shell app runs in full screen, and can run other apps in full screen on user’s demand.
+- The custom shell app runs in full screen, and can run other apps in full screen on user's demand.
 For sample XML configurations for the different app combinations, see [Samples for Shell Launcher v2](https://github.com/microsoft/Windows-IoT-Samples/tree/master/samples/ShellLauncher/ShellLauncherV2).

 ## Requirements